saifabusaleh/clipboard-history-extension/README.md

 * Clicking on clear saved text will clear all the saved text

-* Hovering on one item will show all the text content
+* Hovering on one item will show all the text content in the toolip

 * Clicking on one item will copy the text to clipboard

+* Searching for text will search all the items for matching text

 ## Getting started
 1. Turn on developer mode on chrome extensions page